Employment law advice for employers

 Whether you run a public and AIM-listed firm, a limited liability partnership, a private company, a local government body, or a charitable trust, any distraction can consume your valuable time and resources.

 How can we assist you with employment law in your business?

 Defending Employment Tribunal claims

 When an employee or former employee files a claim against you, your first instinct is to panic and consider the implications of such a claim.
-We have a specialised team of litigators that only deal with Employment Tribunal claims and can help you overcome these early feelings while working with you to achieve a good outcome.
+We have a specialised team of law solicitors for employers with Employment Tribunal claims and can help you overcome these early feelings while working with you to achieve a good outcome.

 The team will guide you through the process, from leading the talks during the ACAS Early Conciliation stage to drafting the answer to the claim.
 The team will also assist you in preparing witness statements and documents for evidence disclosure.

 In terms of guidance, our adviser will use our background and prior experience, as well as your specific situation and your company policies and procedures, to discuss with you the best approach to employ, which claims would be successful or not, and therefore whether you need to settle.
 We will provide a commercial and pragmatic guidance, allowing you to concentrate on your business while we fight your cause.